Bi-Temporal Memory

 mem = BiTemporalMemory()

-# Record: risk tier is "medium" (valid day 1, ingested day 3)
+# Record a fact: client risk tier is "medium" (valid day 1, ingested day 3)

 fact = mem.record_fact("client:42", "risk_tier", "medium",